 Sure, it’s nice to keep the rain off your back, but your roof actually does more than just protect you from the weather.
 Rooftop attic ventilation systems help circulate air in your home and vent exhaust from your heating units, keeping the air quality in your home safe and healthy.

-While not every roof needs a ridge vent per se, your roofer might recommend installing one when you have a new roof put on, especially if you have an older home with gable vents.
-Many contractors feel that gable vents just aren’t a particularly effective ventilation system—and so they’ll often recommend supplementing them with a ridge vent system, which, as you might have guessed from its name, runs across the ridge of your roof.
+Not every roof needs a ridge vent, but your roofer might recommend installing one when you have a new roof put on, especially if you have an older home with gable vents.
+Many contractors feel that gable vents aren’t an effective ventilation system, so they’ll often recommend supplementing them with a ridge vent system.
+Ridge vents, as you might have guessed, run across the ridge of your roof.

 Most Roofers Add Ridge Vents During Existing Roofing Projects

-If that’s the case, the contractor will roll the ridge vent into the charges for the existing reroof project, which means they may even give you a bit of deal, since you’re already buying a new roof from them anyway.
-At the very least, you’ll definitely save on labor if you have both parts installed together.
+If that’s the case, the contractor will roll the ridge vent into the charges for the existing reroof project, which means you might get a deal since you’re already buying a new roof from them anyway.
+At the least, you’ll likely save on labor if you have both parts installed together.

 The Average Cost to Have a Roof Vent Installed Separately

-However, maybe you need the roof vent installed without touching the rest of the roof.
-In this case, the job will run you somewhere between $400 to $500.
+Installing a ridge vent without touching the rest of the roof will cost about $400 to $500.
 Materials cost between $100 to $125, and the rest of the price is for the labor.
-Therefore, if you have a very labor-intensive project or if there are complications such as additional repairs or demolition that need to be included in your project, it can ramp up the overall price.
+Labor-intensive projects or complications, such as additional repairs or demolition, can raise the price.

 What Factors Can Affect the Cost of Ridge Vent Installation?

-Additionally, if you have gable vents, your roofer may recommend blocking them to promote circulation.
-That process may also add a minuscule amount to your final total.
+- Existing gable vents – if you have gable vents, your roofer may recommend blocking them to promote circulation